 Years of travelling on a very tight budget allowed me to develop a strategy for finding the cheap flights WITHOUT getting ripped off.
 If you’re keen to see if my secret formula works for you too, then read on.

-Note that these deals are for travellers in Australia, but I’m sure there’s like websites in your country.
+Note that these deals are for travellers in Australia, but I’m sure there are similar websites in your country too.
 If so, make sure you pop them in the comments below so that other travellers can find them!